Memorial Day weekend draws crowds and triggers warnings

 The New York Times marked the horror by devoting Sunday’s entire front page to a long list of names of those who have died in the United States.
 The headline: “An Incalculable Loss.”

-Meanwhile, President Donald Trump went golfing for the second day in a row at his private club in Virginia.
-Trump had not played for weeks before this weekend.

-Trump said on the syndicated Sunday program “Full Measure With Sharyl Attkisson” that he is feeling fine after taking a two-week course of the unproven drug hydroxychloroquine and a zinc supplement to protect him against the virus, declaring, “To the best of my knowledge, here I am.”
+Meanwhile, President Donald Trump, who went golfing for the second day in a row after not playing for weeks, said on the syndicated Sunday program “Full Measure With Sharyl Attkisson” that he is feeling fine after a two-week course of the unproven drug hydroxychloroquine and a zinc supplement.

 The president has spent weeks pushing the drug against the advice of many of his administration’s top medical professionals.
 Hydroxychloroquine can have deadly side effects.

-The issue of wearing masks in public and staying several feet apart has become fraught politically, with some Americans taking to the streets to protest such rules as a violation of their rights.
+The issue of wearing masks in public and staying several feet apart has become fraught politically, with some Americans arguing such rules violate their rights.

-“This is not about politics.
-This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
+“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
 “Its been very clear what the studies have shown, you wear the mask not to protect yourself so much as to protect others.”

-Meanwhile, in Maryland, several state lawmakers, religious leaders and others are appealing a federal judge’s refusal to strike down a stay-at-home order and other restrictions that Republican Gov. Larry Hogan imposed.

-The 4th U.S. Circuit Court of Appeals opened a docket for the case on Friday after a federal judge denied an attempt to block Hogan’s order.
-The governor lifted the stay-at-home order effective May 15, but many hard-hit counties extended their own orders.
+Critics chided Democratic Gov. Ralph Northam, who has repeatedly urged Virginians to cover their faces in public, for not heeding his own words when he posed mask-less for photographs with residents this weekend.
+A spokeswoman for the governor’s office said that Northam should have brought a mask out with him — but that he hadn’t been expecting to be near anyone.

+On Sunday, the Trump administration added Brazil to the list of countries it has banned travel from.
+Brazil is second only to the U.S. in reported coronavirus cases.

-For the first time in months, the faithful gathered in the Vatican’s St. Peter’s Square for the traditional Sunday papal blessing, but they kept their distance from one another.
-Some 2,000 Muslims gathered for Eid al-Fitr prayers at a sports complex in the Paris suburb of Levallois-Perret, spaced one meter apart, and wearing masks.
+For the first time in months, the faithful gathered in St. Peter’s Square for the traditional Sunday papal blessing, but they kept their distance from one another.
+Some 2,000 Muslims gathered for Eid al-Fitr prayers at a sports complex in a Paris suburb, spaced 3 feet (1 meter) apart and wearing masks.

 Beachside communities in England urged Londoners and others to stay away after rules were eased to allow people to drive any distance for exercise or recreation.
 The southern coastal city of Brighton said: “Wish you were here — but not just yet.”
 Wales kept up its “Later” tourism campaign, reminding people that its hotels, restaurants and tourist sites are still closed.